 - Be granted Uplift Letters for assistance of the aforementioned visas on arrival at any port of entry in PNG.

 Australian passport holders still have to obtain visas at the nearest Papua New Guinea Overseas mission/post in Australia (or at an Australian mission/post abroad where there is no PNG Government representation).
-PNG’s current missions/posts in Australia are located in Canberra, Sydney and Brisbane.
+PNG’s current missions/posts in Australia.

 To obtain a business visa, a sponsorship letter from the company you are visiting is standard.
 Austrade Port Moresby can provide such a support letter, especially if you are visiting Papua New Guinea for the first time.